Eelta/CVAT-Nuclio-YOLOv11-onnx/README.md

 1. Ensure CVAT is installed and that Semi-automatic and Automatic Annotation are enabled.

-3. Ensure Nuclio is installed.
+2. Ensure Nuclio is installed.

-5. Copy the files to the CVAT installation directory.

-7. Run `cd /cvat` and execute `serverless/deploy_gpu.sh serverless/onnx/yolo11-onnx`.
+3. Execute `serverless/deploy_gpu.sh serverless/onnx/yolo11-onnx`.